 Based on the findings from their needs and strengths assessments, AOK Networks develop strategic initiatives in three areas.

 - Network Capacity: Networks identify and develop at least one initiative to enhance their ability to work together.
 The initiative may focus on expanding their collaborative skills, deepening their system building know how, and/or strengthening the local infrastructure of their collaboration.
 By building their Network Capacity they become more effective, efficient, and resilient to changing conditions as they pursue their goals.
 Network capacity initiatives are often focused on one or more of the network capacity core areas.

-- System-Building Strategies: Networks can also work specifically on one or more system building strategies for enhancing the system of services and supports.
-These include, but are not limited to: Early Identification, Public Information and Education, Information and Referral, Coordination of Care, Service Needs and Utilization, Workforce Staffing and Development, and Local and State Policy.
+- System-Building: Networks can also work specifically on one or more system building strategies for enhancing the system of services and supports.
+These include, but are not limited to: Early Identification, Public Information and Education, Information and Referral, Service Needs and Utilization, Workforce Staffing and Development, and Local and State Policy.

 - Local Child and Family Issues/Priorities: Networks can also identify and develop initiatives focused on any local priority related to the health and well-being of expecting parents or children birth to five and their parents/caregivers.
 Networks are expected to address child and family priority issues using one or more of the system building strategies.
 Often they also focus on one or more Network capacity building core areas in order to address the issue.
 In this way, they address the issue as they also work to enhance the system and deepen their collaborative capacity.

 While AOK Networks are required to develop five-year strategic plans, AOK Network members continually adapt their plans so that they can be responsive to changing conditions and emergent opportunities.
 In this way, AOK Network plans are more “living” than static, reflecting their commitment to continuous learning and adaptive action.